AMOHA-98/blogxyz/README.md

 # am portfolio
-a portfolio and blog exploring technology, ai, and possible futures.
+A portfolio and blog exploring technology, AI, and possible futures.